Where To Stay In Big Sky: Best Hotels, Cabins & Family-Friendly Lodges

 Map of Big Sky Resort area, showing lifts, trails, and places of interest like dining and shops.
 Includes elevations: Mountain Village at 7,500 ft, Madison Base at 7,400 ft.
 Highlights activities such as rafting, fly-fishing, and golf.

-Map courtesy of bigskyresort.com
+Map courtesy of Big Sky Resort

 I’m going to cut to the chase here.
-I think the best place to stay, especially if visiting with kids, is any option that puts you within walking distance to the lifts at Big Sky Resort’s Mountain Village.
+I think the best place to stay, especially if visiting with younger kids, is any option that puts you within walking distance to the lifts, restaurants, and activities at Big Sky Resort’s Mountain Village, the hub of the resort.

-The majority of our favorite ski runs, Mr. K, Lizette, and the Shedhorn area are also accessed from Mountain Village, and you’ll find plenty of variety for any skill level.
+The majority of our favorite ski runs (Mr. K, Lizette, and the Shedhorn area) are also accessed from Mountain Village, and you’ll find plenty of variety for any skill level.
 Lots of greens for beginners and plenty of challenging blacks for the expert skiers in the family.

-A potential downside to this area is that it is generally limited to smaller condos and hotel rooms.
+A potential downside to this area is that lodging is generally limited to smaller condos and hotel rooms.
 To counter that, however, the prices are generally less than the larger homes found in Moonlight Basin area.

 To read an overview of the resort, including our favorite runs, ski rentals, and where to eat, see our Big Sky Skiing- Everything You Need To Know

-The Best Big Sky Mountain Village Lodging
+Big Sky Mountain Village Lodging

 Click here to see Big Sky’s Resort’s map of Mountain Village Plaza lodging and dining options.
 It shows where all of the places mentioned below are located.